In and around Fernhurst are a number of organisations covering a wide range of interests.

 A long standing village organisation with an enthusiastic and friendly membership of over 160, committed to stimulating its members and the wider community with an interest in gardening.
 The Society holds a series of winter evening talks, with flower and produce shows in spring, summer and autumn, together with open garden events, hands-on workshops and outings to notable houses and gardens.

-New members are welcomed and the annual subscription is just £5.00.
-Members benefits include a discount card at local garden centres and the use of a special card that allows reduced price admission for two persons at the RHS Garden, Wisley.
+New members are welcomed and benefits include a discount card at local garden centres and the use of a special card that allows reduced price admission for two persons at the RHS Garden, Wisley.

-Copies of the society's schedule are available at the Fernhurst Post Office and the Fernhurst Centre. details of forthcoming events are also posted on the notice board outside the Post Office.
+Copies of the society's schedule are available online.
+Details of forthcoming events are also posted on the notice board outside the Old Post Office.

 For further information contact the secretary Bob Pennington by email email@example.com